msalmankhokhar/InforebornNew_API/readme.md

-# InfoRebornNew Website RESTful API by Salman Khokhar
+# InfoRebornNew RESTful API by Salman Khokhar

 This project provides a RESTful API for a InfoRebornNew website, offering information about in-season sports events and their respective odds/rates.
 The API utilizes Flask and external APIs to handle HTTP requests and responses.